 Dual fuel rooftop units rebates for non-profit organizations

-Dual fuel rooftop units (RTUs) provide an option for new construction and existing buildings, for non-profit organizations, to reduce energy consumption and overall greenhouse gas emissions while maintaining access to the reliability of the gas system.
-Customers can also help reduce overall emissions by designating all or part of their gas as Renewable Natural Gas.1
+Dual fuel rooftop units (RTUs) provide an option for new construction and existing buildings, for non-profit organizations, to improve energy efficiency while maintaining access to the reliability of the gas system.

 What are dual fuel RTUs?